Mar 31, 2020

 The following forms need to be completed and signed:

-Applications will be reviewed starting March 1.
-Initially, applications will be evaluated for the minimum requirements (completion of portfolio).
-Applications that meet the minimum requirements will then be evaluated thoroughly by the Athletic Training Advisory Committee.
-Applicants will be notified by March 15, if they will be granted an interview.
-Interviews will begin April 1.
-Not all applicants will be granted an interview.
+Applications will be reviewed starting Feb 1.
+Initially, applications will be evaluated for the minimum requirements (completion of the portfolio).
+Applications that meet the minimum requirements will then be evaluated completely by the Athletic Training Advisory Committee.
+The Application deadline is Feb 1.
+Applicants will be notified by March 1st if they will be granted an interview.
+Admissions in the MAT program is competitive; not all applicants will be granted an interview.

 Jodi Schumacher, MS, AT, ATC, 318 Porter, 734.487.0090, firstname.lastname@example.org